valkey-io/valkey-doc/topics/index.md

 * [Signals Handling](signals.md): How Valkey handles signals.
 * [Connections Handling](clients.md): How Valkey handles clients connections.
 * [Sentinel](sentinel.md): Valkey Sentinel is one of the official high availability deployment modes.
-* [Releases and Versioning](releases.md): Valkey's development cycle and version numbering.
-* [License](license.md): License information for Valkey.

-Valkey Cluster
+* Valkey cluster
----

      * [Cluster tutorial](cluster-tutorial.md): A gentle introduction to Valkey Cluster, a deployment mode for horizontal scaling and high availability.
      * [Cluster specification](cluster-spec.md): The more formal description of the behavior and algorithms used in Valkey Cluster.

 Valkey modules API
 ---